Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Ensemble Copula Coupling (ECC)

-The literature on the quantization of probability distributions provides partial theoretical support in favor of the ECC-Q approach \citep[Examples 4.17 and 5.5]{GrafLuschgy2000}, and so does our case study in Section \ref{sec:results.univariate}, where we compare the predictive performance of the ECC-Q, ECC-R and ECC-T schemes.
+The discussion in \citet{Broecker2012} provides theoretical support in favor of the ECC-Q approach, and so does our case study in Section~\ref{secresultsunivariate}, where we compare the predictive performance of the ECC-Q, ECC-R and ECC-T schemes.
 We therefore recommend the use of the natural ECC-Q approach.

-\subsection{Relationships to extant work}
+\subsection{Relationships to Extant Work}

-While the broad framework and the interpretation in terms of empirical copulas in our paper are original, the idea of the ECC approach is not new, with its recent appearances in the literature coming in various, seemingly unrelated shades and flavors.
-In this context, the connections to the work of \citet{Pinson2011} abd \citet{RoulinVannitsem2012} are of particular interest.
+While the broad framework and the interpretation in terms of empirical copulas in our paper are original, the idea of the ECC approach is not new, with its recent appearances in the literature coming in various seemingly unrelated shades and flavors.
+In this context, the connections to the work of \citet{Pinson2011} and \citet{RoulinVannitsem2012} are of particular interest.

-The method described in Section 2.c of \citet{RoulinVannitsem2012} in the context of areal precipitation forecasts can be viewed as a variant of the ECC-Q scheme, as it extracts equally spaced quantiles from the postprocessed marginal predictive cumulative distribution functions, which are of logistic type, followed by a reordering with respect to the raw ensemble values, with adaptations to account for a point mass at zero.
+The method described in Section~2.c of \citet{RoulinVannitsem2012} in the context of areal precipitation forecasts can be viewed as a variant of the ECC-Q scheme, as it extracts equally spaced quantiles from the postprocessed marginal predictive cumulative distribution functions, which are of logistic type, followed by a reordering with respect to the raw ensemble values, with adaptations to account for a point mass at zero.

-\cite{Pinson2011} proposes a transformation technique for the postprocessing of ensemble forecasts of wind vector components.
+\citet{Pinson2011} proposes a transformation technique for the postprocessing of ensemble forecasts of wind vector components.
 In this method, each postprocessed margin is a translated and dilated version of the original margin, with the mapping being compatible with the ECC-T scheme in the special case in which both $S_l$ and $F_l$ are normal.

-\section{Case study}
+\section{Case Study}